dropbox/stone/doc/generator_ref.rst

 Union Tag Reference
 ===================

-The default of a struct field with a union data type can be a member of that union with void type.
-If this is the case, the value of the default will be a ``TagRef`` object with the following attributes:
+Tag references can occur in two instances.
+First, as the default of a struct field with a union data type.
+Second, as the value of a route attribute.
+References are limited to members with void type.

 TagRef
 ------